Asics Gel Flux 3 Fully Reviewed for Quality Review Facts

 The men’s version weighs in at only 11.5 ounces and the women’s at 9.5 ounces.
 While this is relatively light for a full on running shoe, especially a road shoe with a good bit of cushion underneath, this may feel slightly heavy to those used to a minimalist option

 The big tradeoff in this shoe is that you get more weight but more protection and cushion underneath.

-With a full mesh upper, there is very little problem letting air in to cool and dry the foot.
+With a full mesh upper, there is no problem letting air in to cool and dry the foot.
 Even with the attached synthetic uppers, air can move through very well.
 Many full running shoes trap heat in, but the Gel Flux 3 is able to keep you comfortable as you move down the road for miles.

 Running shoes are often designed for a specific task and Asics are no different.